Pita Sharples

 Sir Pita Russell Sharples KNZM CBE (born Peter Russell Sharples, 20 July 1941) is a New Zealand Māori academic and politician, who was a co-leader of the Māori Party from 2004 to 2013, and a minister outside Cabinet in the National Party-led government from 2008 to 2014.
 He was the member of Parliament for the Tāmaki Makaurau electorate in Auckland from 2005 to 2014.
-He stepped down as co-leader role of the Māori Party in July 2013.
+He stepped down as co-leader of the Māori Party in July 2013.

-Early life
+Early life and education

 Sharples was born in Waipawa, a town in Hawke's Bay.
 His mother Ruiha was of Ngāti Kahungunu, and his father Paul was a shearer and a second generation New Zealander whose family came from Bolton, United Kingdom.

 He received his early education at Waipukurau District High School, but then became a boarder at Te Aute College.
 His four years there culminated in his becoming head boy, and he credits this time as a turning point of his life.
 He then attended the University of Auckland, studying education.
-After graduating, he remained at the University as an instructor, working at the Faculty of Education.
+After graduating, he remained at the university as an instructor, working at the Faculty of Education.
 He subsequently gained an MA (1st class) in anthropology, and later a PhD in anthropology and linguistics – both also from the University of Auckland.

+Early career

 Sharples strongly opposed the construction of Auckland Thermal No. 1, a gas-fired power plant proposed for Te Atatū Peninsula.
 In 1973, the Third Labour Government of New Zealand abandoned plans for the plant after widespread opposition.
 During this period, Sharples was inspired to become more politically active, and soon after the scheme was abandoned he wrote a letter to Prime Minister Norman Kirk, explaining his reasons for opposing the plant.

+In 1984 Sharples led the kapa haka at the pōwhiri (opening ceremony) of the Te Maori exhibition at the Metropolitan Museum of Art in New York.